British citizenship for a child born in the UK or abroad

 If the child is 10 or over, good character requirement applies.

-British citizenship for children born abroad to British citizens by descent
+British citizenship for children born abroad to a British citizen by descent

 A child born abroad to a British citizen by descent has the right to be registered as a British citizen after the child has lived in the UK for three years